Create accounts, Verify Resource Isolation

 - MatrixOne cluster has been depolyed and connected.

-- You have obtained the cluster administrator user name and password (the user name is usually root, and the password can be obtained from MatrixOne's product manager or sales representative).
+- You have obtained the cluster administrator user name and password (The default user name and password are root and 111 respectively).

 Log into MatrixOne with the cluster administrator's username (root by default) and password: